Photo: Jonatan Stålhös/imagebank.sweden.se

 Sweden also plays a prominent role in cleantech sectors such as non-fossil fuels and water quality, with several companies as leaders in their fields.
 SEKAB, for example, is a major European supplier of ethanol and ethanol derivatives, used for fuels and low-environmental-impact chemicals, while water-technology company Xylem has operations in more than 150 countries.

-Swedish companies setting good examples
+Four Swedish companies striving to set examples

 Atlas Copco is a leading supplier of industrial equipment such as compressors and assembly systems.
 Since it has operations and production facilities in countries where there is a high risk of human rights violations, Atlas Copco follows a human rights strategy.
 In line with this strategy the company not only conducts regular corporate assessments, but also helps business partners and customers improve human rights. www.atlascopco.com

-Clothing company H&M, with about 2,000 stores around the world, has an eco-clothing line called Conscious Collection.
+Clothing company H&M, with nearly 5,000 stores around the world, has an eco-clothing line called Conscious Collection.
 H&M works actively with its suppliers to promote labour rights and reduce environmental impacts.
 Around 700 suppliers manufacture H&M products, many of them in countries where issues such as child labour and workplace safety can pose problems.
 H&M has an audit team of 70 people monitoring suppliers’ compliance with the H&M code of conduct. www.hm.com